sriramrokkam/k8s-training/kubernetes/exercise_08_statefulset.md

 Now post your yaml file to the API server and monitor the upcoming new pods.
 You should observe the **ordered creation** of pods (by their ordinal index).
 Note that the **pod name does not have any randomly generated string** (as with deployments), but consists of the statefulset's name + the index.

 Additionally you should find new `PVC` resources in your namespace.
+When you run `kubectl get pods -o wide`, you should also see the IP addresses of your pods.

-Quickly spin up a temporary pod and directly connect to it: `kubectl run dns-test -i --tty --restart=Never --rm --image=alpine:3.18 -- ash`
+Quickly spin up a temporary pod and directly connect to it: `kubectl run dns-test -i --tty --restart=Never --rm --image eu.gcr.io/sap-se-gcr-k8s-public/eu_gcr_io/gardener-project/gardener/ops-toolbelt:latest`

-Within pod's shell context, run `nslookup [pod-name].[service-name]` to check, if your individual pods are accessible via the service.
+Within pod's shell context, run a few commonads to check if your individual pods are accessible via the service:
+- `nslookup [service-name]` -> this should return two addresses matching the pod IPs you obtained above
+- `nslookup [pod-name].[service-name]` -> get the IP address of an individual pod identified by its name.

-Also download the `index.html` page of each instance using `wget -q -O - [pod-name].[service-name]`.
+Also download the `index.html` page of each instance using `curl [pod-name].[service-name]`.
 You should get the corresponding host name that was written by the `initContainer`.

 ## Step 3: Stable hostnames